Deep-MI/Deep-MI.github.io/research/fastsurfer.md

 </div>

 ### Tool and Paper
-- Our tool will be made available upon acceptance at [github](https://github.com/deep-mi/FastSurfer).
+- Our tool will be made available upon acceptance at [github](https://github.com/deep-mi/).
 Follow us on Twitter to get notified as soon as we go public: <a href="https://twitter.com/deepmilab?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @deepmilab</a>

-- In-depth information about FastSurfer can be found in our arxiv paper [journal paper](https://arxiv.org/abs/1910.03866).
+- In-depth information about FastSurfer can be found in our [paper](https://arxiv.org/abs/1910.03866).

 ### News
-- FastSurfer was presented in the #OHBMx equinox (check out our twitter @deepmilab)
+- FastSurfer was presented in the #OHBMx equinox (check out our twitter [@deepmilab](https://twitter.com/deepmilab)).